 This dazzling assortment of lollipops and suckers will brighten even the darkest day.
 Great for birthdays, hospital visits, and anniversaries!

-The Ideal Fundraiser!
+The Perfect Fundraiser!

 Since 1948, Rada Cutlery has been partnering with tens of thousands of non-profit groups each year to raise money for noble causes.
 Those who partner with Rada can offer their supporters our extensive catalog of kitchen products, with three distinct sales methods that utilize their group’s strengths.
 All sales net an incredible 40% profit!